HCIILAB/Scene-Text-Removal/README.md

   year      = {2019}
 }
 ```
-## 3 Feedback
+## Feedback

 Suggestions and opinions of dataset of this dataset (both positive and negative) are greatly welcome.
-Please contact the authors by sending email to eestzhang@mail.scut.edu.cn.
+Please contact the authors by sending email to eestzhang@mail.scut.edu.cn  or eelwjin@scut.edu.cn.

-## 4 Copyright
+## Copyright

 The synthetic database can be only used for non-commercial research purpose.